nophead/NopSCADlib/readme.md

 The path can be open or closed.
 If closed sweep ensures that the start and end have the same rotation to line up.
 An additional twist around the path can be specified.
 If the path is closed this should be a multiple of 360.

+`rounded_path()` can be used to generate a path of lines connected by arcs, useful for wire runs, etc.
+The vertices specify where the the path would be without any rounding.
+Each vertex, apart from the first and the last, has an associated radius and the path shortcuts the vertex with an arc specified by the radius.

 [utils/sweep.scad](utils/sweep.scad) Implementation.

 [tests/sweep.scad](tests/sweep.scad) Code for this example.